 Between 1707 and 1775, 145,000 Scots are counted as having entered England's colonies along the Atlantic coast of the Americas.
 In this same period, around 100,000 Germans came, looking for economic opportunity, running from war and, to a lesser extent, from religious persecution.
-England had few people interested in migrating to the colonies, but England's courts sent around 50,000 convicts, who were employed as field hands, largely on tobacco plantations, and treated as slaves, including punishment by whipping.
-Some of the descendents of the English settlers from the 1600s looked upon the arrival of the Scots and Germans as a buffer against the Indians, the French or Spanish, or as labor for their farms.
+England had few people interested in migrating to the colonies.
+England's courts sent around 50,000 convicts, who were employed as field hands largely on tobacco plantations and treated as slaves, including punishment by whipping.
+Some of the descendants of the English settlers from the 1600s looked upon the arrival of Scots and Germans as a buffer against the Indians, French or Spanish or as labor for their farms.
 And some were worried about their English culture being diluted.

 Benjamin Franklin, a slave owner in Philadelphia, described the reaction of people to their enslavement.
 Some slaves, he wrote, are mild tempered and kind people.
 "But the majority," he added, "are of a plotting disposition, dark, sullen, malicious, revengeful and cruel in the highest degree." note15

-Colonists had brought with them from Europe that continent's concerns about the hereafter, salvation of the soul and brotherly love.
-But they did not see people from Africa as brothers, and many slave owners resisted conversion to Christianity by their slaves.
-The slave owners feared that baptism would encourage their slaves with a sense of equality and that the slaves would consider baptism a stepping-stone to freedom.
+Colonists had brought with them from Europe that continent's concerns about the hereafter, salvation of the soul and brotherly love, but many slave owners resisted slave conversions to Christianity.
+They feared that baptism would give their slaves with a sense of equality or that their slaves would consider baptism a stepping-stone to freedom.

 The Great Awakening inspired conversions to Christianity among slaves.
 In 1758, a slave congregation – Baptist – was allowed on the plantation of William Byrd in Mecklenburg, Virginia.
 Slaves adopting Christianity tended to look to Moses for his having led the Israelites from slavery.

 The colonies were growing commercially, enough that in 1748 Benjamin Franklin, at the age of 42, removed himself from the daily operations of his printing business and aspired to genteel status – although he disliked pomposity.
 The life of a gentleman was defined in part by freedom from manual labor, but Franklin's gentility had a practical side.
 He continued to respect work, and he believed tradesmen and merchants as worthy as landed gentry.
 Franklin had acquired wealth from sales of his book, Poor Richard's Almanac, which was second in sales after the Bible, his book selling around 10,000 copies every year, beginning in 1733.
-Franklin was interested in science.
+With the Enlightenment and its interest in science having reached maturity in Europe, Franklin was one of those interested in science.
 When a young man he had stopped attending church to have more time to read on his own.

-There was a shortage of investment capital in the colonies, but the colonists were in a land of abundant natural resources, taxation was light, and the freedom of commerce that had risen among the Dutch and English was alive and well.
-By 1770, the median income for white colonists was as high if not higher than median incomes for people in European nations.
+There was a shortage of investment capital in the colonies, but the colonists were in a land of abundant natural resources.
+Taxation was light, and there was the freedom of commerce that had arisen among the English and Dutch.
+By 1770, the median income for white colonists was as high if not higher than median incomes for people in Europe.
 Prosperity changed the appearance of towns and villages.
-Some merchants built three story homes – in New England usually with brick, and in Pennsylvania usually with stone.
+Some merchants built three story homes, in New England usually with brick and in Pennsylvania usually with stone.
 Wooden homes for those of more modest wealth were often painted inside and out.

 Northern cities had wealthy businessmen, lawyers and government officials.
 Below them in prestige and wealth were the shopkeepers and craftsmen.
-Roughly half of city populations were without property, many of them recent immigrants from Europe.
+Roughly half of a city's inhabitants were without property, many of them recent immigrants from Europe.
 Tax records show that in the cities the bottom 30 percent owned nothing and the wealthiest ten percent owned 60 percent of the wealth.
-People with property, and high-ranking members of the churches, felt threatened by what they thought of as the envy of those without property.
+People with property and high-ranking members of the churches felt threatened by what they thought of as the envy of those without property.
 And those without property were not allowed to participate in the political life of the community.

 Those with property were proud of their refinement, of their furniture and their other accumulations.
 They attributed their success to hard work and favor from God.
-Plantation owners enjoyed entertaining their peers, avoiding the common folk awkward in the presence, who lacked self-confidence, ease, grace.
+Plantation owners enjoyed entertaining their peers, avoiding the common people who felt awkward in their presence, people who lacked self-confidence, ease and grace.

-Some more modest white folk disliked the leisure that appeared with prosperity and wealth.
+Some people of modest means disliked the leisure that appeared with prosperity and wealth.
 Benjamin Franklin criticized the students at Harvard for their frivolity, luxury, stealing, lying, idleness and frequent use of strong drink.
 Quakers, clinging to respect for work, complained about frivolity among youths, including shooting matches, singing, dancing and other gatherings that they called disorders.

 The Scottish and German men on the western frontier with the Indians also had a strong work ethic.
-They complained that Indians were not using their lands properly, that it was a violation of "the Laws of God & Nature that so much land should lie idle while so many Christians wanted it to labor on to raise their bread." note16
+They complained that Indians were not using their lands properly and it was a violation of "the Laws of God & Nature that so much land should lie idle while so many Christians wanted it to labor on to raise their bread." note16